66 Comments

 I simply could not imagine spending the rest of my life at odds with my wife over politics.
 You get to choose your life partner, thank God.
 But, I reasoned, before you choose your spouse you must first do the work of forming a foundation of beliefs, principles, and worldview.

-Fortunately you get to choose whom you marry.
+Fortunately you get to choose whom you marry, so Democrats and Feminists were off my list.

 But you don't get to choose your in-laws in the same way, and you take whom God gives you for children and grandchildren, and you love them no matter what.
 They are entitled to their own opinions, different from mine.
 I am determined to live with them in peace.